opencinemac/vtc-ex/README.md

-Check out the [Quickstart Guide](quickstart.html) for a walkthrough of what `Vtc` offers for application-level code, and the [Ecto Quickstart Guide](ecto_quickstart.cheatmd) for a deep-dive on working with Vtc's Postgres offertings.
+Check out the [Quickstart Guide](quickstart.html) for a walkthrough of what `Vtc` offers for application-level code, and the [Ecto Quickstart Guide](ecto_quickstart.cheatmd) for a deep-dive on working with Vtc's Postgres offerings.

 The [API Reference](api-reference.html) offers a complete technical accounting of Vtc's capabilities.